vuejs/language-tools/README.md

 }
 ```

-## Work for Vue 2?
+## Work with Vue 2?

-This tool using Vue 3 types from '@vue/runtime-dom' module to calculate completion.
+This tool uses Vue 3 types from '@vue/runtime-dom' module to calculate completion.

-Vue 3 is include '@vue/runtime-dom'. for Vue 2 you need to install by yourself:
+Vue 3 in itself includes the package '@vue/runtime-dom'.
+For Vue 2 you will have to install this package yourslef:

 ```json
 {